sarika-subram/serverless-datalake-on-aws/lab5/README.md

 ### Visualization 2: Tree map of most played Artist Names

-In this step we will create a visualization that shows who are the host played artists
+In this step we will create a visualization that shows who are the most played artists

 * On top-left - Click on '**+ Add**' > **Add Visual**, this will add a new panel to the right pane
 * On the bottom-left panel - **Visual types**